Follow the step by step process or choose what situation that best describes you:

 Licensing and Admission to the Bar

 You will receive your bar exam results by mail about eight weeks post-exam.
 Your bar admission will be held in Jackson at a specified date and time.
-You will be sworn in to a Chancery Court and must then register with the Mississippi Bar and pay annual enrollment fees.
+You will be sworn into a Chancery Court and must then register with the Mississippi Bar and pay annual enrollment fees.
 Email Nikki McIntyre with any questions at nmcintyre@msbar.org.

 You have reached the final milestone in your quest to become a Mississippi lawyer and are now a full-fledged bar member in the state!
 The Mississippi Bar Association can help you as you plan your career course.
 As a new lawyer, or if you are a lawyer in the state under age 37, you are automatically a member of the association’s Young Lawyers Division (YLD).
 Local affiliates of the YLD may be able to help you and include: